vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Linear Algebra](http://joshua.smcvt.edu/linearalgebra) by Jim Hefferon (free book; good)

 ### Applied Math

+[The Nature of Code: Simulating Natural Systems with Processing](http://natureofcode.com/book/) (free book; this book focuses on a range of programming strategies and techniques behind computer simulations of natural systems, from elementary concepts in mathematics and physics to more advanced algorithms that enable sophisticated visual results; readers will progress from building a basic physics engine to creating intelligent moving objects and complex systems, setting the foundation for further experiments in generative design; subjects covered include forces, trigonometry, fractals, cellular automata, self-organization, and genetic algorithms ;amazing!)

 [Physical Modeling in MATLAB](http://greenteapress.com/matlab/index.html) by Alan B. Downey (free book)